MicrosoftDocs/fabric-docs/docs/get-started/direct-lake-edit tables.md

 * Selecting the **Cancel** button returns to editing the model without applying any updates.
 * **Selecting** tables or views previously unselected adds the selected items to the semantic model.
 * **Unselecting** tables or views previously selected removes them from the semantic model.
-* **Greyed out selected tables** or views have measures in them, and they cannot be removed without first moving the measures to a different table or deleting them from the model.
+* **Greyed out selected tables** or views have measures in them, and they can't be removed without first moving the measures to a different table or deleting them from the model.

 ### Creating a new semantic model from Lakehouse and Warehouse

-When creating a semantic model you must specify two properties:
+When creating a semantic model, you must specify two properties:

 * **Direct Lake semantic model:** The name of the semantic model in the workspace, which can be changed later.
 If the semantic model with the same name already exists in the workspace, a number is automatically appended to the end of the model name.
 * **Workspace:** The workspace where the semantic model is saved.
-By default the workspace you are currently working in is selected, but you can change it to another Fabric workspace.
+By default the workspace you're currently working in is selected, but you can change it to another Fabric workspace.

 The following image shows the **New semantic model** dialog.